Your membership has expired

 So when Consumer Reports asked me to evaluate and review walkers, I was game.

-However, before we delve into the results, we should define the different types of walkers and determine who they’re best suited for.
+But before we delve into the results, I’d like to explain the different types of walkers and help you determine which are best suited for you.

 What About Rollators?

-Standard walkers differ from rollator walkers, which have seats, hand brakes, and four wheels.
-See our separate coverage of the best rollator walkers.
+Standard walkers differ from rollator walkers, which, as mentioned above, have seats, hand brakes, and four wheels.
+See our review of the best rollator walkers.

 Become a member to read the full article and get access to digital ratings.